- see all comments

 What is Basting in Sewing?

-Your sewing projects looking like they were made by professional designers after you learn what a basting stitch is and how to baste stitch!
+Your sewing projects will look even more professional after you learn what a basting stitch is and how to baste stitch.

 We are adding the pattern to your Sewing Patterns.